actonlang/www.acton-lang.org/content/install/from-source.md

 ```

 # Building the Acton system
-Simply run `make` in the project root:
+Run `make` in the project root:
 ```
-make
+make -j
 ```

+`-j` is for parallel make using as many CPU cores as available on your machine.

 # Running tests
 You can run the test suite through: